victorialindsaymcgee/victorialindsaymcgee.github.io/_pages/cv.md

 * Member of the Royal Society of Biology
 * Member of the British Society of Animal Science, accredited BSAS Associate Registered Animal Scientist, Member of the BSAS Early Careers Council
 * Member of the Genetics Society
-* Fellow of the Royal Statistical Society
+* Fellow of the Royal Statistical Society, and accredited RSS Data Analyst

 ### Volunteering